August 2026 Snapshot

 Key Insights

 Nonprofit Higher Education leaders score highest on Stakeholder (4.7/5) and Growth (4.2/5).
 Over the past six months, the most notable change is an increase in Data orientation.
 Their leading priority is moderating content on platforms to prevent harm, while their most pressing challenge is people don't understand the manufacturing complex and ecosystem in state.
-They measure success through coverage across multiple service areas with diverse geographic and economic profiles and make decisions using trend-informed standardization - collect real-time data to identify emerging issues between major standard update cycles.
-Language that resonates includes "opportunity", "inspiring", and "make a difference".
+They measure success through ability to pitch career direction clearly to mentors and make decisions using trend-informed standardization - collect real-time data to identify emerging issues between major standard update cycles.
+Language that resonates includes "opportunity", "inspiring", and "partnerships".

 What's changing for Nonprofit Higher Education leaders?